aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-overlap/_index.md

 ---
-title: How to Perform Spatial Overlap Analysis of Geometries with Aspose.GIS for .NET
+title: Use Aspose.GIS for .NET to Perform Spatial Overlap Analysis of Geometries
 linktitle: Check Geometries Overlap
 second_title: Aspose.GIS .NET API
 description: Learn how to perform spatial overlap analysis, find intersecting polygons and detect overlapping polygons with Aspose.GIS for .NET.
 Step‑by‑step guide for developers.